 Competencies, technically speaking, mean all your Interests, Aptitudes/Abilities, Skills and Personality/ Behavioral Traits put together.
 It is a sum that can be expressed as:

 Interests + Aptitudes/Abilities + Skills + Personality/ Behavioral Traits + Knowledge

 Out of these, Knowledge refers to what you gain from your training.
 In this case, it would essentially point at the knowledge you earn through training during an MBA program.
 The rest, are typically with you already while you’re reading this!
-Yes, you will need these before your MBA entrance exam.
+Yes, you will need these before your exam.